Meenakshi Sundaram (TV series): Casting

 Veteran actor S. Ve.
-Shekher was cast as Sundaram and this serial made the mark comeback of S. Ve.
-Shekhar after twenty five years hiatus on Television.
+Shekher was cast as Sundaram and this series made the mark comeback of Shekhar after twenty five years hiatus on Television.

 Cancelled

-This serial started with a lot of expectations, because the story of this serial starts with a 70 Years Old Sundaram who marries a 30 Years Old Meenakshi.
-In August 2025, Kalaignar TV confirmed that this serial had gone off-air as the makers were not happy with the story line, screenplay and Actor S. Ve.
-Shekhar saying, "The true story of this serial, whether the heroine will get married or not, has not been told.
+The series started with a lot of expectations, because the story of the series, a 70-year-old man who marries a 30-year-old woman.
+In August, Kalaignar TV confirmed that the show had gone off-air as the makers were not happy with the story line, screenplay and Actor Shekhar saying, "The true story of this serial, whether the heroine will get married or not, has not been told.
 They said 'fake marriage'."
-Instead of continuing with this serial, they decided to end this serial and focus on their new serial.
+Instead of continuing with the show, they decided to end it and focus on their new show.